 Over-leveraged investments could see negative cash flow if market rents decline, vacancies take longer to fill, or unanticipated cost of capital improvements.

 The second leverage risk relates to the part of the capital stack invested in.
-While investing in equity may be more attractive due to anticipated higher returns, those advantages may disappear when debt investors are paid off first if an over-leveraged property does not perform as expected.
+Investing in equity may seem more appealing due to the expectation of higher returns.
+However, these advantages can vanish if an over-leveraged property underperforms and debt investors get paid off first. .

 Of course, investing in the debt end of the capital stack can also have leverage risk as well.
-Debt investors may see interest payments deferred when an over-leveraged property does not generate enough income after operating expenses are paid.
+If an over-leveraged property does no produce enough income after paying operating expenses, debt investors may face deferred interest payments.

 The sponsor is the party responsible for locating, acquiring, developing, managing, and eventually selling the property on behalf of the other investors.
 With so many moving parts, it is safe to say that some sponsors are more qualified than others.